-Some popular areas in Gion include Hanami-koji street, lined with well-preserved machiya houses which are now restaurants, and Shirakawa canal, a pleasant place for a walk lined by willow trees.
-The district is also home to some of Kyoto’s most notable temples, such as Kenninji Temple and Yasaka Shrine.
+Other popular areas in Gion include Hanami-koji street, lined with well-preserved machiya houses which are now restaurants, and Shirakawa canal, a pleasant place for a walk lined by willow trees.
+The district is also home to some of Kyoto’s most notable temples, such as Kenninji Temple.

-If immersing yourself in traditional Kyoto is what you’re after, Gion makes a good base.
-It’s close to several of the city’s best attractions and areas, and getting around is easy with the available train and bus connections.
+In short: if immersing yourself in traditional Kyoto is what you’re after, Gion makes a good base.
+It’s close to several of the city’s best attractions, and getting around is easy with the available train and bus connections.

 Things To Do